If you started your course after 2017/18 your fees will be £9,250.

 There are additional grants available to students who have children financial dependent upon them.
 This type of funding is assessed on the income.
 If you are living with a partner then their income will also be taken into account.

-You can apply for a grant to help you with up to 85% of your childcare costs.You will need to complete a separate application form called the CCG1 for 2018/19 to apply for this grant.
-You can download the form at the Student Finance England website The Childcare Grant will be paid into your bank account at the start of each term.
+Childcare Grant You can apply for a grant to help you with up to 85% of your childcare costs.You will need to complete a separate application form called the CCG1 for 2020/21 to apply for this grant.
+You can download the form at the Student Finance England website The Childcare Grant will be paid directly to your childcare provider at the start of each term.
 This type of funding does not have to be repaid.

-You can receive a grant of up to a maximum of £1,669 depending on your income.
+Parents’ Living Allowance You can receive a grant of up to a maximum of £1,766 depending on your income.
 You do not to complete a separate application form for this grant and it can be assessed as part of your main funding application.
 The Parents’ Living Allowance will be paid into your bank account at the start of each term.
 This type of funding does not have to be repaid.

 You will become liable to repay your student loans in the April after you complete your studies.
 Even then you only have to repay your student loans when you income is above £25,000 per year.
 You only have to repay 9% of the amount you earn that is above the £25,000 threshold and your repayments are normally collected directly through your wages whilst you are working in the UK by HMRC (the UK tax authority).